-If the procedure does not work for you and that your machine has a standard configuration, please report the problem to arthur.chargueraud /@/ inria /./ fr so that I may update the procedure.
+If the procedure does not work for you and that your machine has a standard configuration, please report the problem to Claude.Marche /@/ inria /./ fr so that I may update the procedure.

-There is a detailed tutorial for Ubuntu, and a mini-tutorial for Mac.
-If you have an exotic system (including Windows), it will save you a lot of trouble to install Ubuntu either natively or using VirtualBox or Docker.
+The following instructions are expected to work on a computer with Linux operating system or under MACOS.
+The instructions are given in detail for Debian and Ubuntu Linux distributions, but should work similarly for other systems as above.
+If you have a more exotic operating system (such as Microsoft Windows), it will save you a lot of trouble to install Ubuntu either natively or using VirtualBox or Docker.

-Using OPAM is probably the easiest route, but it might take longer because OPAM likes to recompile from sources.
+Using OPAM is probably the easiest route, but it might take longer because OPAM recompiles packages from sources.

-Step 3: When configuring OPAM as shown below, answer "Y" when ask if you want OPAM to modify "~/.bashrc" and "~/.ocamlinit".
+The next step is to configure OPAM as shown below.
+We recommend to answer "Y" when ask if you want OPAM to modify "~/.bashrc" and "~/.ocamlinit".

 opam init # type 'enter' if asked for HTTP source eval `opam config env`

 Step 2:Install Why3 and Alt-Ergo Install the Why3 and its GTK ide, and the Alt-ergo package (it takes some time, because everything is recompiled from source).

 opam install why3 why3-ide alt-ergoOPAM may ask you to install other packages from your distribution, such as gmp and gtk3.
 OPAM is good at recommending the appropriate command to do so, so we recommend to follow OPAM advices.

 After installing is complete we recommend to check the versions using